TechNickAI/AICodeBot-action/README.md

 When a code review fails or has comments, the action will add a comment to the commit or pull request with the review_comments.

-## Setup

-To use this action, you need to set up the `OPENAI_API_KEY` as a secret in your GitHub repository.
-This key is required for the AICodeBot to function.
-You can obtain this key on your [OpenAI api settings page](https://platform.openai.com/account/api-keys)

-To set up the OPENAI_API_KEY as a secret, you can refer to the [GitHub documentation on secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 ## Alignment ❤️ + 🤖